Access Error No More: “The Data on The Clipboard Is Damaged So Microsoft Access Can’t Paste It”!

 How Do I Copy And Paste Data From Excel To Access?

-The best resolution to use the MS Access, where you can simply copy and paste data from Excel to Access or from one table to another is by using the Import Spreadsheet.
+The best resolution to use MS Access, where you can simply copy and paste data from Excel to Access or from one table to another is by using the Import Spreadsheet.

 Then you have to click yes to save your data on the clipboard.
-Now you can easily paste your copied data into the Access without any problems.
+Now you can easily paste your copied data into Access without any problems.

 To copy and paste data from Excel to Access, just follow the below-given steps: